vektort13/AntiOS/README.md

 !!!ATTENTION!!!
 When you install Python, make sure that you select "Custom" installation mode and check "Install for all users"

+## H2
+How to use:
+Open batch file "START.bat" with Administrator privileges

 List of changed identificators:

 * Username